JackSzwergold/Preworn-Main/markdown/index.md

 I am a skilled full-stack web developer, systems admin and software engineer with years of experience which includes career experience within the art, publishing and non-profit worlds.

 My skillset is an excellent match for web development, DevOps, level 2/3 support and related software development.
-Very comfortable working in the terminal console on Mac OS X, Ubuntu, Debian, RedHat, CentOS and Solaris environments:
+Very comfortable working in the terminal console on macOS, Ubuntu, Debian, RedHat, CentOS and Solaris environments:

 * **HTML5**, **CSS3**, **XHTML**, **JSON**,  **XML**, **YAML**
 * **JavaScript** (jQuery, AngularJS, NodeJS, EmberJS, Scriptaculous and Prototype)